 Exercises

-clause to sort the outcome alphabetically ascending by title
+ORDER BY clause to sort the outcome alphabetically ascending by title:

 SELECT